 Student Organization Advisor

 University Housing sponsors three student organizations that strive to enrich students’ lives through their involvement as leaders in the department, University, and community.
-Resident Directors receive the opportunity to advise the National Residence Hall Honorary (NRHH), Residence Hall Association (RHA), or our Resident Advisor’s advocacy group (formerly CLU).
+Resident Directors receive the opportunity to advise the National Residence Hall Honorary (NRHH), Residence Hall Association (RHA), or our Resident Advisor Delegation (RAD).

 - NRHH is the premiere honorary group of on-campus leaders and is responsible for recognition, leadership development, service opportunities, and academic support for its members.